First Foundation Bank Review

 5. World Elite: $299 Annual Fee, 0% Introductory Rate, 0% Promotional Rate for Balance Transfers, 0% Introductory Rate for Cash Advances

-Unfortunately, the complete list of benefits is only provided once your application is approved, making it challenging to choose the right card for you.
-All credit cards on offer are Mastercard with no Visa option.
+Unfortunately, they only provide the complete list of benefits once they approve your application, making it challenging to choose the right card for you.
+In addition, all credit cards on offer are Mastercard with no Visa option.

 Loans